Passiflora lindeniana: Description

-Distribution
+Distribution and habitat

 According to Vanderplank, the natural range is "The lower Andes of Venezuela from Merida State in the west to Miranda State above the area Pozo de Rosas in the east and from Sierra San Luıs in Falcon State in the north to Distrito Pedraza on the eastern slopes of the Sierra Nevada de Mérida in Barinas State in the south."
 It is also recorded as a rare species in Colombia.